 Transfer mode

-The standard will support continuous data streaming for all applications with bidirectional functionality.
+The standard will support continuous data streaming for all applications with bidirectional functionality as well as short packet transmissions where low latency is required.
 The standard must provide a PHY mode that allows the optimal use of the available optical bandwidth on a given luminaire for B1 – B4.

 The standard must define a range of data rates from minimum supported connectivity or at least 10 Mbps to peak data rates of 10 Gbps.